UW-GDA/Solar-Energy-Feasibility/README.md

 ## Goals

 ### **Main Goals**
-- **Map solar radiation predictions** considering cloud cover and elevation
+- **Map solar radiation predictions** considering land usage, substation proximity, and elevation, while ensuring no disruption to those currently living there.
 - **Classify areas as High, Medium, or Low potential** for net score and possible location identification
 - Identify **large exposed land** close to towns for potential solar farm development